att/rcloud/doc/INSTALL.md

 RCloud requires R 3.1.0 or higher and several R packages.
 If you want to compile R and all necessary packages from sources these are the necessary dependencies:

-    ## Ubuntu 14.04
+    ## Ubuntu 14.04 (or higher), Debian 8 (or higher) - dependencies:
     sudo apt-get install gcc g++ gfortran libcairo-dev libreadline-dev libxt-dev libjpeg-dev \
     libicu-dev libssl-dev libcurl4-openssl-dev subversion git automake make libtool \
-    libtiff-dev gettext redis-server rsync
+    libtiff-dev gettext redis-server rsync curl

-    ## to install R from the CRAN PPA (Note: stock R in the distro is too old!)
+    ## to install R from the CRAN PPA - Ubuntu 14.04 or Debian 8 only (skip this step on 16.04 or 9!):
     sudo add-apt-repository ppa:marutter/rrutter
     sudo apt-get update

+    ## install R - alternatively you can install from sources
     sudo apt-get install r-base-dev

     ## RedHat/CentOS 6+